 Tuition and fees, payment, and billing information.

-The child care center is licensed by the state of Wisconsin, serving children six weeks to 10 years of age.
+Licensed by the State of Wisconsin, it serves children aged six weeks to 10 years.
 Hours are 7 a.m. to 6 p.m.
-Monday through Friday, year round.
+Monday through Friday, year-round.

-International study opportunities such as Wisconsin in Scotland, Semester Abroad, St. Martin's College Exchange, Greek Seminar, and more.
+International study opportunities including Wisconsin in Scotland, Semester Abroad, St. Martin's College Exchange, Greek Seminar, and more.

-Complete your application for financial aid as well as provide you with general information about the programs available to you to finance your education.
+Help completing your financial aid application along with providing information about the available programs to help finance your education.

-Programs and services that support new students, transfer students, and their families during their transition to campus.
+Programs and services supporting new, transfer, and commuter students, and their families, during their transition to campus.